-When you have one specific question that you want to embed in, for example, an e-mail or specific webpage.
-In order for the embed question functionality to work you will need a radiobutton quesiton (an NPS question for example) and in order for the question to be compatible there needs to be images associated with the response alternatives.
+Embedded questions are used when you have one specific question that you want to embed in, for example, an e-mail or specific webpage.
+In order for the embed question functionality to work you will need a radio button question (an NPS question for example).
+Also, in order for the question to be compatible there needs to be images associated with the response alternatives.
 You will need images in order for all mail clients to be able to correctly display the question.

 Watch a short tutorial:

-When a question have been selected, you will have a number of options to go through in order to customize your embedding.
+When a question has been selected, you will have a number of options to go through in order to customise your embedded question.

-You can change a number of colour settings of your embedding:
+You can change a number of the colour settings associated with your embedded question:

 Background: Changes the background colour.